YunYang1994/tensorflow-yolov3/README.md

 ![image](./docs/images/iou.png)

-if you want more details, reading the fucking source code and original paper !
+if you want more details, read the fucking source code and original paper or contact with me!

 ## part 5.
 Other Implementations